CARS-UChicago/clouddoc/users.rst

 Cloud Data, please ask your beamline scientist and they should be able to help you get access.

+If you would like to share the user credentials with other people in your group (your students or professor, for example) you can simply share this username and password with them and they will be able to synchronize the data to their computers too.
+To be clear, your GSECARS Nextcloud is not related to any other accounts and if you would like to share this account with others in your group, this is fine with us.

 The web client
 ----------------------------------------------